gabssnake/observablehq-docs/docs/cells/require.md

 `require` returns a promise with the module's contents, or, if the module can't be loaded, a promise rejection.

 Most of the time, you'll use `require` in a cell of its own, as in the examples above, so you won't need to worry about the return value being asynchronous.
 But if you do want to use `require` in the context of other code, you’ll need to await the value of the promise it returns.
 (Observable implicitly awaits promises across cell boundaries.
-For more information, see [Introduction to Promises](https://observablehq.com/@observablehq/introduction-to-promises?collection=@observablehq/javascript-in-observable).)
+For more information, see [Observable JavaScript](/cells/observable-javascript#cells-implicitly-await-promises).)

 <figure>
   <img